PopHIVE/PopHIVE_DataHub/README.md

 ds1 \<- read_parquet(url1)

-In general, the data closest to the source data is found in the 'value' column.
+In general, the data closest to the source data are found in the 'value' column.
 Some datasets also include a 3 week moving average (value_smooth), and a smoothed value, scaled to between 0-100 (value_smooth_scale).
 The data in 'value' are generally drawn directly from the source data.
 Exceptions include:

-1) In some datasets where national level data were not provided by the source, we calculated a national average using a population-weighted average.
+1) In some datasets where national level data were not provided by the source, a national average is calculated using a population-weighted average.

 2) For Epic Cosmos, if the data are based on fewer than 10 counts, the cell is suppressed.
 For visualization purposes, this is filled in with a value halfway between 0 and the minimum value reported for that state.
 These values are indicated with suppressed_flag=1.